How Does a Contact-Start Plasma Cutter Work? Pros & Cons

 When you’re trying to grasp the mechanics of contact-start plasma cutters, it’s crucial to understand how they initiate the cutting process.
 The contact-start mechanism begins by generating a high voltage spark when the torch tip makes contact with the workpiece.
 This immediate generation of a plasma arc allows for swift cutting action.

-However, this system demands direct contact, making it less suitable for cutting through materials with rust or paint.
+However, this system demands direct contact, making it less suitable than pilot arc designs for cutting through materials with heavy rust or thick paint.
 Typically, contact-start systems are more budget-friendly and are prevalent in economical plasma cutting equipment.

 Additionally, the frequent contact with workpieces leads to wear on torch components, requiring regular maintenance and replacement of consumables to guarantee efficient cutting performance and prolong equipment lifespan.